input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 This concludes our **high-level assessment of feasibility mitigation** in security terms.
 In the next section, **“2.
 How Phalanx Improves CPS-17 – Settlement Speed?”**, we will examine how this risk reduction translates into a much more **tangible and practical benefit**: **faster and more reliable settlement times in Ouroboros**.

-### 2. How Φalanx Improves CPS-17 - Settlement Speed?
+### 2. How Phalanx Improves CPS-17 - Settlement Speed?

 Let us recall that, like **Bitcoin**, **Cardano** relies on **probabilistic** and **unbiased randomness** for **leader election**.
 As a result, both systems inherently provide **statistical consensus guarantees**.
 For **Stake Pool Operators (SPOs)**, being elected as a **slot leader** grants some **control** over the protocol.
 This control increases with **stake**—more skin in the game means more chances to be selected.
 However, due to the **randomized** nature of the leader election, SPOs cannot predict or influence exactly *when* they will be selected.